blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

         S[i] = max(A[i], S[i-1] + A[i])
     return maximum(S)  # Return maximum value in S
 ````
-So this is great, we calculated the max sums of contigious sub-arrays, but how do we know
+So this is great, we calculated the max sums of contiguous sub-arrays, but how do we know
 which is the sub-array with the greatest sum?
 Well since we calculated the array `S` we can
 modify the algorithm above to do a bit of book keeping keep track of the starting index of the
 current sum of a sub-array.